Stocks Pivot Points

 The support and resistance levels calculated from the central pivot point and the previous market width may be used as exit points of the open Stocks trades, but are rarely used as entry signals.
 For example, if the stocks price is up-trending and breaks through the pivot point, the first or second resistance level is often a good target to close a position, as the probability of resistance and reversal increases greatly, with every resistance level.

-In pivot point analysis three levels are commonly recognized above and below the central point.
-These are calculated from the range of stocks price movement in the previous trading period and then added to the central point for resistances and subtracted from it for support levels.
+In pivot-point analysis 3 levels are commonly recognized above & below the central point.
+These are calculated from the range of stocks price movement in previous trading period & then added to the central point for resistances and subtracted from it for support areas.

 Pivot Points